Alavanyo

 Alavanyo is a town in the Volta Region of Ghana.
 As a state, it consists of seven towns.
 Namely, Kpeme, Wudidi, Agorxoe, Abehenase, Agorme, Deme, Dzogbedze.
-The town is known for their development and the hard work of the youth in putting their town/Community on the map.Alavanyo Secondary School and E.P Technical Vocational Institute.
+The town is known for their development and the hard work of the youth in putting their town/Community on the map.
+Alavanyo Secondary School and E.P Technical Vocational Institute.
 The school is a second cycle institution.

+On November 21, 2020 the President of the Republic, Nana Addo Dankwa Akufo-Addo commissioned Ghana's first micro power generating station.
+It is located at Tsatsadu, Alavanyo in the Hohoe constituency of the Volta Region.
+The power station is a hydropower generating station capable of 45kw and is meant to help economic development in the area.